hyperledger-archives/sawtooth-core/docs/source/introduction.rst

   * XO: Demonstrates how to construct basic transactions by playing `Tic-tac-toe <https://en.wikipedia.org/wiki/Tic-tac-toe>`_.
-The XO transaction family includes create and take transactions, with an XO command-line interface (CLI) that allows two participants to play the game.
+The XO transaction family includes create and take transactions, with an ``xo`` command that allows two participants to play the game.
     For more information, see
     :doc:`/app_developers_guide/intro_xo_transaction_family`.